 Out & About – 01/21/2007

-Sunday, January 21, 2007 – If one visits downtown Riverside, as we did today, they will notice the historic Fox Theatre is now fenced off, awaiting a $30 million renovation.
+Sunday, January 21, 2007 – If one visits downtown Riverside, as we did today, they will notice the historic Fox Theater is now fenced off, awaiting a $30 million renovation.
 As one of the centerpieces of the $780 million Riverside Renaissance Initiative — which outlines 25 years worth of citywide projects in about 5 — the Fox will receive a complete makeover, transforming it into 1,600 seat performing arts center.

 Opened in 1929, the Riverside Fox was once a favorite place for Hollywood studios to screen movies prior to their release.
 Studio executives felt the area better represented American audiences more so than patrons in Hollywood.
 One such sneak preview was “Gone With the Wind” in 1939.

-Across the street from the Fox Theatre is the Stalder Building, which is actually three buildings unified into a single facade via a 1926 renovation.
+Across the street from the Fox Theater is the Stalder Building, which is actually three buildings unified into a single facade via a 1926 renovation.
 A portion of the building once housed the city’s first permanent fire station (1890s).

 Over the years, the configuration of the building has been significantly altered, resulting in as many as 8 storefronts along Mission Inn Avenue plus a few along Market Street.
 Recently, it has become a mix of mostly small antique shops, including the popular Mr. Beasley’s.